 PRYDE - Employment /Training Opportunities

 PRYDE offers employment and training opportunities for master's and doctoral level students and interns in psychology, and marriage and family therapy.
 Training and services are provided at various Orange County locations, including Orange County Sheriff's department locations, city police service facilities, and public schools.
-There are three possible opportunities: unpaid practicum students, paid Graduate Assistant, and paid staff positions.
-The availability of open or pending positions are as follows:
+There are two possible opportunities: 1) unpaid practicum students or post graduate MFT/LPCC/Social Work/Psychology interns/associates and 2) paid Graduate Assistants.

-These are volunteer training positions intended for current or upcoming graduate, master's, and doctoral practicum students.
-Students in these positions receive training and supervision by our program directors and provide a variety of psychological and educational services to children, adolescents, and their parents.
+These are volunteer training positions for current or upcoming graduate, masters, and doctoral practicum students and post graduate interns/associates.
+Students in these positions receive training and supervision by our program director and clinical supervisors and provide a variety of psychological and educational services to children, adolescents, and their parents.
 Clinical responsibilities include performing intake assessments; individual group, family and parent counseling; drug, alcohol and tobacco education, intervention, evaluation, and referral services.
 Administrative responsibilities include case management (maintaining all necessary paperwork and record keeping in support of sanctions imposed by the program) and various other support activities.